-This summer, Champlain College invites high school students and recent high school grads to join us for an exciting two-week virtual program that teaches them how to make video games.
+This summer, Champlain College invites middle and high school students and recent high school grads to join us for an exciting two-week virtual program that teaches them how to make video games.

-This summer, we’re excited to announce that the program will still take place as a unique virtual program.
+For the second summer in a row, we’re excited to announce that the program will take place as a unique virtual program.
 Featuring six hours of daily face-to-face virtual instruction by Champlain College faculty, our innovative curriculum will offer the same learning outcomes as our on-campus program.

 Co-founded by Dean Lawson, the head of Champlain’s Game Programming major, and Bridget Ryan, the Game Academy was created to give students a taste of their future college experience and help them decide if a certain major is right for them.
 A student who originally thought they might want to study Game Design but really enjoyed programming during the Game Academy, will come out of the program knowing which major to apply to.